Best Shoes for Corns and Calluses

 Opt for work shoes made from breathable materials to prevent excessive sweating and discomfort.

+Sole Bliss shoes are made from high-quality Italian leather which is a naturally breathable material which is best for footwear.
 Choose work shoes with good arch support to promote proper foot alignment and to prevent the inwards rolling of the foot.
 Our Sole Bliss loafers, closed back flats and heels all offer suitable arch-support

 Look for work shoes with Memory Foam cushioning in the soles to reduce pressure.
 All Sole Bliss shoes are equipped with 3 Layers of Memory Foam cushioning built underfoot, providing ultimate comfort and support.